funbringer/pg_linegazer/README.md

 ## Usage

-Just execute your functions a few times, then request a report:
+Just execute your function a few times, then request a report:

 ```plpgsql
 /* Step #1: define a function */